The Romanov Dynasty

 Further reading:

-THE RUSSIAN IMPERIAL SUCCESSION - ANOTHER VIEW by Guy Stair Sainty
+IMPERIAL SUCCESSION - ANOTHER VIEW by Guy Stair Sainty

 HIM Emperor